Suggested Emphasis: Beautiful church buildings mean nothing if the people who worship there do not serve the Lord.

 - Younger children can trace the words “King Solomon Built a Temple”.
 Printable worksheet.

 - Provide various building materials and let the children build their own temple.
+You could use actual wood and nails or any building toys such as blocks or Legos.

 - Draw or paint self-portraits and write out 1 Corinthians 3:16 on the picture.